Through the Blue

 SLOW TRAVEL RITUALS

 When we stayed in the Chora, our mornings predictably started with a bleary-eyed walk to Kyma cafe on Ammos port beach.
 It might be a little café on a little island, but they whip-up a savvy offering of eggs in every fashion, serve acai bowls, and even katsu sandos.
-For the day’s beach trip ahead, the family tote is stuffed with supplies from Bakery Giorgoula a five-minute walk away.
+For the day’s beach trip ahead, we stuff the family tote with supplies from Bakery Giorgoula a five-minute walk away.
 This is where you will meet the entire island.
 Spilling over with a giddying selection of savoury and sweet pastries, you can’t complain about it being the only bakery in town.

 To Kyma Cafe on Ammos Beach, Koufonisia